-We are offering an upcoming 10-week series in the Spring of 2019:
+We are offering an upcoming 10-week series in the Fall of 2019:

 Open to all regardless of race/ethnicity/religion/political affiliations/sexual orientation/ gender expression; Minimum age of 16 years old

 A ten week commitment is required for full understanding and impact.
-Please wait for the Fall 2019 series if you believe you may miss more than two sessions.
+Please wait for the Spring 2020 series if you believe you may miss more than two sessions.
 No walk-ins please.

 Registration: Registration Fee $50.00 — scholarships are available